ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 If the vCenter Server instance is in a **Ready to use** state, you can modify the VMware virtual data center, cluster, switches, port groups, and customer Network File System (NFS) datastore names from the VMware vSphere Web Client.

 Review the following restrictions:
+* Do not change the vCenter Server instance name and the vCenter Server virtual machine name.

-* Do not change the name of the management datastore from its default value, which is **vsanDatastore** for VMware vSAN™ instances and **management-share** for NFS instances.
+* Do not change the name of the management datastore from its default value.
+The default valueis **vsanDatastore** for VMware vSAN™ instances and **management-share** for NFS instances.
 * Do not change the names and do not delete any of the management subnets that are created for the vCenter Server instances.
 * Do not change the name of the network uplinks that are created during provisioning.
 * Do not change the VMware ESXi™ server names and the IP addresses because they are registered for Windows® DNS resolution.
 Changes might result in failure during deployment or failure of vCenter Server functions.